-28.6 Family 3 - Combinations of Lines
+28.7 Family 3 - Combinations of Lines

-- 23 28.6.1 All Interior Lines must be equal in length. - MR 28.6.2 All corners must have matching radii.
+123 28.7.1 All Interior Lines must be equal in length.

-28.7 Family 5 - Stall Turns (aka "Hammerheads")
+MR 28.7.2 All corners must have matching radii.

-- 28.7.1 In its most basic form, a hammerhead begins with a quarter loop to establish a vertical climb.
-At the top of the vertical line, the aircraft pivots 180 degrees around the yaw axis in either direction to establish a vertical descent.
-The figure ends when the aircraft completes a quarter loop back to horizontal flight. - 28.7.2 The vertical up line, vertical down line, and 45 degree entry/exit lines (if present) may all be of different length.
-Therefore, the altitude of the horizontal lines at the start and finish of the figure may be different. - 28.7.3 During the pivot, the aircraft's CG may displace by up to one-half wingspan without penalty.
+28.8.1 A hammerhead is a 180 degree yaw rotation, in either direction, at the top of a vertical line.

+28.8.2 The vertical up line, vertical down line, and 45 degree entry/exit lines (if present) may all be of different length.
+Therefore, the altitude of the horizontal lines at the start and finish of the figure may be different.

+28.8.3 During the pivot, the aircraft's CG may displace by up to one-half wingspan without penalty.

 The penalty for any additional displacement, either laterally or vertically, is one point per half wingspan.

-28.7.4 If there is any rolling or pitching motion during the pivot, deduct one (1) point for every five (5) degrees.

-28.8 Family 6 - Tailslides
+- 5° 28.8.4 If there is any rolling or pitching motion during the pivot, deduct one (1) point for every five (5) degrees. - 28.9 Family 6 Tailslides

-5° 28.8.1 In a tailslide, the aircraft climbs vertically, stops, and slides backwards vertically before pivoting on the pitch axis to recover in a vertical down line.
+5° 28.9.1 In a tailslide, the aircraft climbs vertically, stops, and slides backwards vertically before pivoting on the pitch axis to recover in a vertical down line.

-Clarification: Leaning into the slide to better control the slide direction is common practice.
+Clarification: Leaning into the slide to better control the pivot direction is common practice.
 Regardless, the standard deduction of one (1) point for every five (5) degrees of deviation applies.

-HZ 28.8.2 There are two types of tailslides: wheels-down (also called "canopy-up") and wheels up (also called "canopy-down").
-If the aircraft falls the wrong way, mark the figure HZ.
+HZ 28.9.2 There are two types of tailslides: wheels-down (also called "canopy-up") and wheels up (also called "canopy-down").
+If the aircraft pivots the wrong way, mark the figure HZ.